 Carlos Gaitán from Cali, Colombia:

-Living in Cali for 15 years, Carlos Gaitán saw the opportunity of taking mixology to another level: “there´s room for craft drinks”.
-Carlos created cocktails with viche and tomaseca, original drinks from the African-American community.
+Living in Cali for 15 years, Carlos Gaitán saw the opportunity of taking mixology to another level: "there's room for craft drinks".
+So Carlos created cocktails with viche and tomaseca, original drinks from the African-American community.
 Carlos was named Colombia's ambassador for Campari in 2016.

 Marc Bonneton from Lyon, France:

-Marc has developed a new original French style: a mix of classicism, elegance and modernism « à la française ».
-He is the manager of a two iconic and well-rated cocktail bars: l’Antiquaire & l’Officine.
-In 2011, Marc won the French Legacy Cocktail Competition and the Global Bacardi Legacy
+Marc has developed a new original French style: a mix of classicism, elegance, and modernism "à la française."
+He manages two iconic and well-rated cocktail bars: l'Antiquaire & l'Officine.
+In 2011, Marc won the French Legacy Cocktail Competition and the Global Bacardi Legacy.

 Diego Valencia Domínguez from Mérida, Mexico:

 Diego refined his passion for finely distilled Mexican Mezcal in Tulum, where he began to learn the process of production from some of the best Mezcaleros in Mexico.
-In 2016, Diego committed to bring sustainability to the cocktail industry, using organic products & biodegradable materials
+In 2016, Diego committed to bringing sustainability to the cocktail industry, using organic products & biodegradable materials.